sharathdoes/lockin26/README.md

-# Lock In 2025
+# Lock In 2026

-A minimalist web app for creating handwritten-style notes with a ripped paper aesthetic.
-Write or draw your thoughts for 2025, then download them as images.
+A simple, minimalist app that lets you write or draw handwritten-style notes with a ripped paper look, then save your 2026 thoughts as images.

 ![Lock In 2025 Preview](./public/og.jpg)

-Try it live at [lockin.danielpetho.com](https://lock-in.danielpetho.com)

-## Notes

-Please be aware that this project is mostly done by prompting with only a minimal manual polishing.
-Expect some sloppy code.